czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

   - Metcalfe knew about Aloha and new he could do better because of the smaller distance
   - 1500B frame involved in a collision
     - Ethernet aborts transmission after 64B
-    - Aloha will send the entire 1500B and detect the collision when `ack` is not received
+    - Aloha will send the entire 1500B and detect the collision when ACK is not received
     - Better for large frames and large frame sizes improve efficiency

   - No recovery from frame corruption (1 in a million)